ganeshsiva18/TheScriblingGame/README.md

-# The Scibling Game: A Unity Project
+# The Scribling Game: A Unity Project

 ## Description
 Hey there!
 This is a 2D Top-Down Unity Game where the player explores an environment and completes several unique puzzles.